 Our staff visits each work site at least twice by the time of camp and the first thing a crew will do when they arrive to their work site is check for potential safety issues.

 Although we do serve in needy areas, we require work crews to stay together at all times.
 No one should ever be left alone and all participants are back at the lodging facility by their designated check in time.

-Site Coaches and other Group Mission Trips staff visit work sites every day so they are aware of where a crew is working and any issues in the area.
+Group Mission Trips staff visit project sites every day so they are aware of where a crew is working and any issues in the area.

 Every work crew has the direct phone number to the GMT office and directions to the closest hospital.
 If an injury occurs on the work site, and is not serious, GMT staff will contact the youth leader and coordinate any transportation needed.
 If the injury is serious, the adult on site will call 911 and GMT staff will offer support and ensure needed medical forms are delivered to hospital.
 Each work crew will have a small first aid kit and a bigger one in each vehicle.

 Depending on the location you’ll be staying at a local church or a facility in the community.
 All lodging locations have indoor showers.